This no-soak Instant Pot Black Beans recipe is so easy and delicious that you’ll never need to buy canned beans again!

 Dry beans are a healthy and affordable way to get protein and fiber in your diet.
 Plus, they’re low in fat and calories.

-They are also versatile, meaning you can add them to other meals like burritos, chili, and salads.
+They are also versatile, meaning you can add them to other meals like burritos, easy stovetop chili, and cowboy bean salad.

-You can also freeze them and add them to Instant Pot meals, slow cooker meals, or serve them on their own.
+You can also freeze them and add them to Instant Pot meals, calico beans recipe crock pot, or serve them on their own.

 But sometimes, cooking them the traditional way can be time-consuming.
 You have to soak beans overnight, then cook them for hours on the stovetop.